lycaleynes/Forensic-Investigation/README.md

 <h2>Description</h2>

 <p>In today’s digital world, most fraud can be tracked electronically.
-In this task, you will use Basis Technology’s Autopsy application to analyze a storage device for evidence related to a possible violation of company policy.
+In this project, I used Basis Technology’s Autopsy application to analyze a storage device for evidence related to a possible violation of company policy.
 I have analyzed the storage device for data files, deleted data files, directories, or drive partitions.
 I have also provided screenshots of my evidence, and written a final report.</p>

 <h2>Scenario</h2>